-David is married to television presenter Karyn Fenton-Ellis MNZM.
-Karyn was Trackside television’s inaugural presenter with George Simon in 1992 and today is still well known as a Trackside television presenter.
-She is also a past World President of Junior Chamber International (Jaycees) and Chairman of the Waikato Racing Club.
+David is married to broadcaster Karyn Fenton-Ellis MNZM.
+Karyn was Trackside television’s inaugural presenter with George Simon in 1992 and remained a Trackside presenter for 26 years.
+She is also a past World President of Junior Chamber International (Jaycees) and is currently Chairman of the Waikato Racing Club.

 David and Karyn reside with their three dogs at Te Akau Stud.
 Between them they have five adult children.